Analysis | As Trump gets more brazen about trying to steal the election, can congressional Republicans ditch him?

 Standing by Trump even after he leaves office is probably a political necessity, say some Republicans.
 “We’re going to win the House in two years, and we have a really good chance of retaining the Senate in two years,” said Eric Beach, who ran a pro-Trump super PAC.
 “What a lot of people don’t understand is that the Trump coalition is very strong.”

-Other Republican strategists disagree that Trump can help Republicans when he’s not actually on the ballot.
+Other Republican strategists disagree that Trump can help Republicans when he’s not on the ballot.
 They think that if the party continues to elevate Trump, it allows Democrats to make the 2022 midterm elections another referendum on him.
 That cost them the presidency this time and the majority in the House of Representatives in 2018.

 Senate Majority Leader Mitch McConnell (R-Ky.) was one who saw warning signs for the party in November’s results.
-Immediately after the election, he made frank in public remarks about how he feels his party is losing in the areas America is growing: the suburbs, particularly among women, and younger voters.
+Immediately after the election, he made frank public remarks about how he feels his party is losing in the areas America is growing: the suburbs, particularly among women and younger voters.

-But he’s stayed quiet as Trump tries to challenge Biden’s win — then forcefully take it.
+But he has stayed quiet as Trump tries to challenge Biden’s win — then forcefully take it.
 In addition to the Georgia Senate runoffs, and in addition to wanting to abide Trump’s base, McConnell needs to make sure Trump will sign any spending bill to keep the government open.
 Money runs out Dec.
 11.

 McConnell and other Republicans offer up the explanation that Trump has the right to challenge votes in court, and the courts will decide.